 At Hex Trust, we don’t take client trust for granted.
 This is why we place security at the forefront of all our operations, with full commitment to meeting rigorous standards for security and privacy.

 These pillars of our robust security infrastructure offer a holistic and tailored solution to protecting your digital assets and personal data at all times.

 Hex Trust strives to meet the strictest regulatory and compliance standards in every jurisdiction we operate.
-Here are some of the licenses that attest to our commitment:
+Here are some of the licenses and registrations that attest to our commitment:

 In March 2022, Hex Trust completed the SOC 2 Type I assessment conducted by Deloitte.
 The assessment confirms that our information security practices, policies, procedures, and operations meet the rigorous standards for security, availability, processing integrity, confidentiality, and privacy.Read More ⟩

 In January 2023, Hex Trust also completed the SOC2 Type II assessment independently conducted by Deloitte.
 The assessment consisted of a six-month long inspection to confirm the safety and effectiveness of our internal controls and security-first business processes.Read More ⟩

 In February 2023, Hex Trust completed the SOC 1 Type I assessment independently conducted by Deloitte.
 The assessment confirms our internal controls regarding customer financial reporting and asset segregation practices meet rigorous standards.Read More ⟩